linux-system-roles/sap-hana-preconfigure/README.md

 The previous version of this role used variable sap_hana_preconfigure_use_tuned_where_possible to switch between either tuned settings or kernel command line settings (where applicable).
 The current version modifies this behavior:
 - The variable sap_hana_preconfigure_use_tuned_where_possible has been renamed to sap_hana_preconfigure_use_tuned
+- The variable sap_hana_preconfigure_switch_to_tuned_profile_sap_hana has been removed.
+- If sap_hana_preconfigure_use_tuned is set to `yes`, which is also the default, the role will configure the system for using tuned and also switch to tuned profile sap-hana.
+  If sap_hana_preconfigure_use_tuned is set to `no`, the role will perform a static configuration, including the modification of the linux command line in grub.
 - The role can use tuned, or configure the kernel command line, or both.

 Role Variables